Slovenia: Economic growth

+Since 2017, Slovenia has experienced moderate economic growth, with GDP growth averaging around 2% per year between 2017 and 2019.
+However, like many other countries, Slovenia's economy has been impacted by the COVID-19 pandemic, with a contraction of around 5% in 2020.
+Overall, Slovenia's economy is relatively small but open and has shown resilience in recent years.

+Slovenia's manufacturing sector is one of the largest contributors to the country's economy, accounting for around 25% of GDP.
+The country has a strong tradition in manufacturing, particularly in the areas of automotive and electrical engineering.
+Other important sectors include services, which account for around 65% of GDP, and agriculture, forestry, and fishing, which account for around 2% of GDP.

+Slovenia is a highly export-oriented economy, with exports accounting for around 80% of GDP.
+The country's main export partners are other European countries, particularly Germany, Italy, and Austria.
+Key exports include machinery and transport equipment, manufactured goods, and chemicals.

+The government of Slovenia has implemented a range of policies aimed at promoting economic growth and development.
+These include efforts to attract foreign investment, reduce red tape, and increase investment in research and development.
+Slovenia was ranked 35th in the Global Innovation Index in 2025.
+The country has also introduced reforms aimed at improving the efficiency of its labor market and increasing the flexibility of its economy.
+The government's approach to consulting business associations has been noted by the European Commission as a good practice example.

 Services and industry

 Almost two-thirds of people are employed in services, and over one-third in industry and construction.
 Slovenia benefits from a well-educated workforce, well-developed infrastructure, and its location at the crossroads of major trade routes.

 The level of foreign direct investment (FDI) per capita in Slovenia is one of the lowest in the EU, and the labor productivity and the competitiveness of the Slovenian economy is still significantly below the EU average.
 Taxes are relatively high, the labor market is seen by business interests as being inflexible, and industries are losing sales to China, India, and elsewhere.

 High level of openness makes Slovenia extremely sensitive to economic conditions in its main trading partners and changes in its international price competitiveness.
 The main industries are motor vehicles, electric and electronic equipment, machinery, pharmaceuticals, and fuels.
 Examples of major Slovenian companies operating in Slovenia include the home appliance manufacturer Gorenje, the pharmaceutical companies Krka and Lek (Novartis' subsidiary), the oil distributing company Petrol Group, energy distribution companys GEN, GEN-I, HSE and Revoz, a manufacturing subsidiary of Renault.